 Unsurprisingly, it’s Generation Z and Millennials who are driving the shift towards mobile payments in the UK, continuing the trend from previous years.
 UK Finance’s report also breaks down mobile payment adoption in the country by age group to give a generational overview of the mobile transition.

 As you can see, nearly half of the Generation Z respondents used digital or mobile wallets in 2020.
-At this stage, it’s safe to assume mobile payments will continue to increase which is why most merchant account providers and payment service providers accept them.
+At this stage, it’s safe to assume mobile payments will continue to increase which is why most payment processors accept them.

 Since 2015, contactless credit and debit card payments have become increasingly popular.
 Despite sharp drops in total contactless transactions during the lockdowns of the last two years, the overall trend is continuing.